DavidSpriggs/node-ircbot/README.md

 node-ircbot
 ===========

-node irc bot used in #esri on freenode
+Node irc bot used in the #esri channel on freenode.

 Welcomes and tracks karma.